WORLD OF PAINTING

 b) stop voting.

-c) stop buying plastic bottles.
+c) stop buying

 d) visit Australia.